How to Take Years off your Skin in 3 Minutes a Day. Science Says; You Can!

 Are combination treatments of LED and Infrared Light effective?

 Studies have shown impressive results when the two technologies are combined.
-One prospective, randomized, placebo-controlled, double-blinded, and split-face clinical study on LED & infrared phototherapy showed significant reductions of wrinkles (maximum: 36%) and increases of skin elasticity (maximum: 19%) compared to baseline.
+One prospective, randomized, placebo-controlled, double-blinded, and split-face clinical study on LED phototherapy showed significant reductions in wrinkles (maximum: 36%) and increases in skin elasticity (maximum: 19%) compared to baseline.
 The study used wavelengths combination of 830 and 633nm.
 The therapy was well-tolerated by all patients showing no adverse effects.
 The scientists concluded that 830 and 633nm LED phototherapy is an effective approach for skin rejuvenation.

 A similar study's electron microscopic analysis showed evidence of post-LED treatment of thicker collagen fibers.